How to Master Phone Photography

 Gadgets.

-Regarding phone photography, gadgets can be just as important as learning.
+Regarding phone photography, gadgets can be just as important as learning the basics.

 One such gadget is a phone camera grip handle, which can make holding your phone feel like having a camera.
 Additionally, a cord around your neck can make it easier to hold onto your phone.